From test to treatment

 In the future, we think AI tools will be able to learn how to analyse test results and images to instantly recognise whether a patient might be at risk, and continually improve to get even better.
 Secure mobile apps can then escalate urgent issues to the right specialist immediately so they can decide what to do.

-For this to happen, it's paramount that patient data is held to the highest standards of security, and that it's only ever used to support the NHS.
+For this to happen, it's paramount that patient data is held to the highest standards of security, and that it's only ever used to support the work of doctors and nurses.
 Public trust and privacy must be protected at all costs.

 Our work so far